5 steps to performance change management planning

 3. Stakeholder engagement

-Stakeholders are key players in an organization and any change that impacts them will need a detailed justification.
+Stakeholders are key players in an organization; any change impacting them will need a detailed justification.
 The easiest way to convey the company’s vision for the future is by establishing a two-way communication process with them.
 A well-defined plan that defines stakeholder engagement will help move the conversation forward.

 4. Company communication

-It is crucial to deliver the right communication to the right people at the right time.
-Towards this end, the plan must cover three focal aspects - defining the narrative for change, developing key messages for different audiences, and creating a roll-out plan to highlight the channels and dates of communication.
+Delivering the right communication to the right people at the right time is crucial.
+Towards this end, the plan must cover three focal aspects – defining the narrative for change, developing key messages for different audiences, and creating a roll-out plan to highlight the channels and dates of communication.

 5. Training and support

-As the roles of employees evolve, they will need to learn and hone certain skills.
+As employees' roles evolve, they must learn and hone certain skills.
 As a final step, run an assessment to identify teams or individuals who could benefit from additional training.
-Establish a training timeline to ensure that the training is completed within the desired period of time.
+Establish a training timeline to ensure that the training is completed within the desired period.

-Bringing in any change - big or small - is never easy, but with proper planning and buy-in, the journey can be made simple and rewarding for everyone involved.
+Bringing in any change – big or small – is never easy, but with proper planning and buy-in, the journey can be simple and rewarding for everyone involved.
+As you implement these changes, it can help to address the many misconceptions people have about the performance management process.

 If you’re unsure whether your organization could benefit from performance change management, here's a quick way to find out.